 Leopold Pfefferberg in the street

-After Leopold and his wife, Mila, leave the apartment, the man goes down the drain under the ghetto.
+After Leopold and his wife, Mila, leave the apartment, he goes down the drain under the ghetto.
 He miraculously avoids ambush and then returns home.
 Leopold does not find a wife and returns to the street and, hearing the tramp of army steps, pretends to be clearing the street from rubbles.
 Being frightened, Leopold salutes to Amon Goeth and his SS soldiers.
 The commandant does not harm Pfefferberg, laughs at him and says to join the rest of the Jews.

 Both moments, when we see Leopold at the hatch depict the same place.
 Initially, he goes down the drain and then appears from the same spot.
 Leopold comes back again and meets the Germans in the same place.
 The paved road is located at the intersection of Jakuba and Ciemna streets in Kazimierz.
 You can see the very corner of the house, the place where the hatch is still located, the background of the alley behind the Germans and the wall that is visible in the film behind Pfefferberg when he salutes.